convos-chat/convos/blog/2020/2020-06-03-content-management-system.md

 Any [Perl document](/doc/Convos) available on the system can also be rendered under the "/doc" path.
 This feature is currently experimental: The URL might change in the future, in case it causes too many collisions.
+This feature must however be enabled with an environment variable:

+    CONVOS_CMS_PERLDOC=1 ./script/convos daemon

 ## What is next?